Plastic-Free-Storage_Header.png

 Paper bags

-While using something once and then throwing it out is far from ideal, sometimes it might be unavoidable.
+While using something once and throwing it out is far from ideal, sometimes it might be unavoidable.
 In those cases, try turning to paper instead of plastic.
-Paper bags are usually easy to recycle, as long as they are not lined with plastic or contaminated with grease from food, and some are even home compostable too.
+Paper bags are usually easy to recycle, as long as they are not lined with plastic or contaminated with grease from food, and some are even compostable at home, too.
 You can also find paper bags made from trees grown under a certified scheme like that run by the Forest Stewardship Council (FSC), which ensures your lunch packaging comes from sustainably managed forests.11

 Bonus storage tips: reduce, reuse, recycle